 Fitting in time to train your dog or puppy can be challenging – we all have busy lives.
 So here’s a tip to save you time and give Fido the training he needs: Simply turn your dog’s mealtimes into “Training Time!”

 4 Reasons Why Meal Times Make Great Training Opportunities

 - Meals last longer!
 Putting food in a bowl usually means your dog inhales rather than eats the food!
-But using meal times to train, makes dinner last longer.
+But using meal times to train or play games, makes dinner last longer.